dspringuel-va/blog-posts/devops-handbook/README.md

 *Why*

-First, it helps to define a technical value stream, and makes everyone involved on the same page.
+First, it helps to define a technical value stream and makes everyone involved on the same page.
 Furthermore, the work in progress is easy to understand at a glance.
 Finally, it's easier to calculate the lead time, which is the time it is put on the board up to the time it is